vladimir-v-diaz/demo/README.md

 Error: No working mirror was found: u'localhost:8001': ExpiredMetadataError(u"Metadata u'root' expired on Tue Jan  1 00:00:00 2030 (UTC).",)
 ```

+Note: Reset the date to continue with the rest of the attacks.

+### Rollback Attack ###
+An attacker presents a software update system with older files than those the
+client has already seen, causing the client to use files older than those the
+client knows about.

 ### Endless Data Attack ###